ertugumsur/Sound-Steps/README.md

 # Sound-Steps

-Sound Steps is a innovative project that aims to revolutionize navigation for visually impaired individuals.
-This repository includes codes for the 3D sound creation and implemention and its UI for field testing with individuals.
+Sound Steps is an innovative project designed to revolutionize navigation for visually impaired individuals.

+1. This repository contains:

+3D Sound Generation Code: Algorithms for creating spatial audio cues.

+User Interface (UI): A testing interface used in field trials with visually impaired participants.

+2. Project Overview:

-The UI allows the tester to send 3d Sounds from 8 different directions to see how well visually impaired individuals can identify where the sound is coming from.
-The results obtained from these tests showed us that giving directions to people using 3D sounds incorporated into music is much more effective than plain words of directions.
+The UI allows testers to send 3D audio cues from 8 different directions, enabling evaluation of how accurately participants can identify the sound’s origin.

+3. Key Findings:

+Field tests revealed that providing navigation cues through 3D sounds embedded in music was significantly more effective than using plain verbal instructions.